Follow us on Twitter

 LEAD prepares 10-year projections of occupations and industries biennially following a nationally-utilized process outlined by the U.S. Employment and Training Administration.
 The methodology takes account of long-term industry trends at the national, state, and local levels and changes in the makeup of occupations within industries.
 While factors such as changes in technologies, international trade, and production processes are applied, these projections are generally considered conservative in its forecasts and often do not try to anticipate sweeping new technology advancements – the widespread use of driverless cars or 3D printers.
 Projections are made at the state and regional levels (defined by commuting patterns).
 Counties and cities are typically considered too small to run projections since just one or two large employers can great affect an occupation’s outlook.

-Of the 797 Occupations that are in existence in North Carolina, 527 of them have received a star rating.
-Occupations that are not rated had a lack of information available to make an informed decision.
+Of the 793 Occupations that are in existence in North Carolina and included in the site, 674 received a star rating.
+Occupations that are not rated did not have enough information available to make an informed decision.
 This lack of information could be due a number of factors including suppression of data or limited opportunities.

 Yes, tools.nccareers.org is the home for many of the tools in their previous form that are now incorporated into the NCcareers.org.

-The “Printables” are available here (or in the footer of the site at the bottom of every page).
-These include the latest version of the Statewide and Regional Star Jobs Brochure and the latest version of the Mini Career Cluster guides.
+The “Printables” are available here (or click on "Educator Resources" in the footer at the bottom of each page and then click on the "Printables & Tools" tab).
+These include the latest version of the Statewide and Regional Star Jobs Brochure as well as the latest version of the Mini Career Cluster guides.